Fighting the Green

-The babe in the cradle peered up at the adults fussing over him, his brilliant green eyes landing on his mother.
+The babe in the cradle peered up at the adults fussing over him until his brilliant green eyes landed on his mother.

-Poppy retrieved a calming draught from a tray, "Don't worry about a thing dear," Poppy said, handing Lily the potion, "Neither you, nor our little Harry are any worse for wear, frightening though it may have been."
+Poppy retrieved a calming draught from a tray, "Don't worry about a thing dear," Poppy said, as she handed Lily the potion, "Neither you, nor our little Harry are any worse for wear, frightening though it may have been."

 Lily asked, "And what about James?"